unitaryfund/mitiq/docs/source/guide/qse-1-intro.md

 To use QSE, we call `qse.execute_with_qse()` with five “ingredients”:

 - A quantum circuit to prepare a state
-- A quantum computer or noisy simulator to return a QuantumResult from
+- A quantum computer or noisy simulator which returns a {class}`.QuantumResult`
 - An observable we wish to compute the error mitigated expectation value
-- A list of Check Operators which can be stabilizers, symmetries or anything else.
+- A list of "check operators" which can be stabilizers, symmetries, or anything else.
-- A Code Hamiltonian which defines the state with the least amount of errors
+- A "code Hamiltonian" which defines the state with the least amount of errors

 ## 1. Define a quantum circuit
 The quantum circuit can be specified as any quantum circuit supported by Mitiq.

 In the next cell we define (as an example) a quantum circuit that prepares the logical 0 state in the [[5,1,3]] code.
 For simplicity, we use Gram Schmidt orthogonalization to form a unitary matrix that we use as a gate to prepare our state.

 ```{code-cell} ipython3
 def prepare_logical_0_state_for_5_1_3_code():